dodoburner/scheduled_tweets/README.md

 CONTROLLERS
 - Instance variables (ones with @) can be used in views apart from regular variables that are only used inside that method where it was defined
-- When using params.require(:user) for example it is the same as using params[:user] except require will raise an error if user not found
+- When using params.require(:user) it is the same as using params[:user] except require will raise an error if user not found
+- Model.find will throw an error if it cant find the record in the DB, it is used for when we are sure it should exist.
+But find_by will not

 FORMS
 - When adding a model to the form_with helper it automatically looks for route with that model, but you can change the path by adding a url option to it
+- Add data: {turbo: false} on forms, also add status: :unprocessable_entity when rendering after failed save

 FLASHES
 - You can declare flashes as a hash in the controller to display
 - You can use flash.now to have it show up only once

 DEBUGGING
-- You can use .inspect to debug variables
+- You can use .inspect to debug variables inside html